sperte/sperte.github.io/tagboard-brand/index.md

 ---
 layout: portfolio
+title: "Tagboard Brand"
+summary: "The pressure was on to create a visual identity that would both establish and distinguish us in the market — and it had to stand the test of time."
+thumbnail: thumb-tagboard-brand.png
 ---

-# Tagboard brand

-As the design co-founder of a new technology startup the pressure was on to create a logo and associated brand that would help both establish and distinguish us in the market -- and it had to stand the test of time...

 ## Type, face, and mark